Chia Seed Hype: Fact or Fiction?

 – found in cold-water fish such as salmon

 very important for essential human molecular development (brain, skin, retina)

 (Type 3) ALA

-– available in plant sources such as chia, kiwi and flax
+– available in plant sources such as chia, kiwi, and flax

-cannot make ALA, we must consume it
+– our bodies cannot make ALA, we must consume it

-can make DHA and EPA from ALA (however, poorly)
+– our bodies can make DHA and EPA from ALA (however, poorly)